rbwartlom/ai-cheatsheet-creator/README.md

 # Cheatsheet creator project
 This is a fairly simple cheatsheet creator which can parse the most important information from a (long) lecture handout using an LLM.
 The generated markdown has LaTeX formulas embedded in `$`s (compatible with the vscode viewer)

 The processing is done asynchronously using batches of pages (the batch size can be configured through `main.py`).
-This slightly favors execution speed over quality, since the llm is not passed context what was on the previous page.
+This slightly favors execution speed over quality, since the llm is not passed context what was on the previous batch of pages.

-### Creating a venv and running the project:
+## Setup
 cd into the root directory, then
 ```bash
 touch prompts.json .env # create config files